Neck and Arm Pain

 The biggest reason to move towards surgery is when your arm begins to lose strength and become weaker or if there is increased numbness and pain moving from the neck to the arm.

-We will proceed with surgery if there is progressive weakness, advanced numbness in your arms or anything below your neck, loss of bowel or bladder control, or if the pain is unbearable.
+We will proceed with surgery after an evaluation with an MRI and if there is progressive weakness, advanced numbness in your arms or anything below your neck, loss of bowel or bladder control, or if the pain is unbearable.

 There are quite a few reasons one might need neck surgery.
 We'll discuss whether surgery is in your best interest during your consultation.
-Bone spurs and disc herniation are two significant conditions that require neck surgery.
+Bone spurs and disc herniation are two significant conditions that may require neck surgery in the following segments.

 When a disc herniation or a bone spur is large enough, or if it is causing neurological loss (weakness or numbness), or if the pain radiating down from your neck down your arm is unbearable, it is time to consider surgery.